Brunda-nb/-OlistEcom360/Business_problems.md

 - Does offering more installment options improve conversion?
 - Which customer segments are most sensitive to delivery delays?

-# 🎯 Olist KPI Design Board (Complete & Practical)
+# 🎯 Olist KPI Design Board

-Below are the Core Metrics, Diagnostic Metrics, and Actionable KPIs you must define.
+Below are the Core Metrics, Diagnostic Metrics, and Actionable KPIs i have defined.

 ## ✅ 1.
 Business Goal (Top-Level)